txemaotero/advent_of_code_2022/README.md

 ## Day 16

-Find optimal path to open valves
+Find optimal path to open valves.

-- 30 minutes to open valves one person.
+- Part 1: 30 minutes to open valves one person.
-- 26 minutes to open valves one person and one elephant.
+- Part 2: 26 minutes to open valves one person and one elephant.
 This could be optimized.

+## Day 17

+Tetris.

+- Part 1: Height after 2022 pieces.
+- Part 2: Height after 1e12 pieces.